Exabyte-io/exaparser/README.md

 ## Usage

 1. Open [settings](src/settings.py) and adjust parameters as necessary.
-The most ones are listed below.
+The most important ones are listed below.

     - Add `ExabyteRESTfulAPI` to `DATA_HANDLERS` parameter to upload the data into your Exabyte.io account.